mertovski6/Basic-Chatbot/README.md

 # Usage

-To use this application, you need to first set your OpenAI API key in the `config.cfg` file.
-You can also customize the `openai_settings` dictionary with the settings you want to use in your GPT-3 API requests.
+To use this application, you need to first set your OpenAI API key in the `app.py` file.
+You can also customize the `ayarlar.cfg` file with the settings you want to use in your GPT-3 API requests.

 # Config.cfg